aditishenoy/100-days-of-code/log.md

 **Thoughts** Getting stuck with accessing the files on the host machine through the guest.
 Any ideas on how to do this?

 **Link(s) to work** Using this: https://www.vagrantup.com/docs/synced-folders/basic_usage.html Changed the first parameter to the file path on host and second parameter to path for guest.

+### Day 44: February 20, Wednesday

+**Today's Progress**: Figuring out how to get a probability distribution using softmax.

+**Thoughts** Getting frustrated cause I understand the concept but is getting challenging to implement